ComScore

 • Time Commitment: 40 minutes

-• Why We Love It: crowd-pleaser, high protein, one pan, keto-friendly
+• Why I Love It: crowd-pleaser, high protein, one pan, keto-friendly

 One-pan dinners are the way to go when you're looking to save time.
-This one, starring fresh summer tomatoes, tastes super decadent, but it’s also surprisingly healthy, high in protein and low in carbs.
+This gem, starring fresh summer tomatoes, tastes super decadent, but it’s also surprisingly healthy, high in protein and low in carbs.
+(One serving only contains 305 calories and a whopping 42 grams of lean protein.)

 16. Easy Stir Fried Rice Cakes with XO Sauce